A new kinematic model of the Galaxy: analysis of the stellar velocity field from Gaia Data Release 3: Analysis of the results

 Fig. \ref{fig:d_dz} ({\it right}) shows the dependence of the difference (non-symmetry with respect to the Galactic plane) of the vertical gradient of the vertical stellar velocity between the Northern and Southern hemispheres.
 As can be clearly seen in this figure, this kinematic parameter is close to zero near the Sun.
-The value of $dV_z/dz$ begin to deviate significantly from zero only at distances greater than 10~kpc and its behavior looks like the parameter $dV_R/dz$ but with an opposite sign.
+The value of $dV_Z/dZ$ begin to deviate significantly from zero only at distances greater than 10~kpc and its behavior looks like the parameter $dV_{\theta}/dZ$ but with an opposite sign.
 We can also see an increase in the absolute value of this parameter with $R$ and a sign change at $\theta=160^\circ$.

-If we do not consider the local variations of the parameter $dV_\theta/dz$ in Fig. \ref{fig:d_dz} ({\it middle}), this parameter also shows a significant change near the line with $\theta = 160^\circ$.
-Thus, on this line we see a sign change in all kinematic parameters $dV_R/dz$, $dV_{\theta}/dz$, and $dV_z/dz$, showing an asymmetry of the vertical gradients of the velocity components relative to the Galaxy middle plane (differences in the Northern and Southern hemispheres).
+If we do not consider the local variations of the parameter $dV_\theta/dZ$ in Fig. \ref{fig:d_dz} ({\it middle}), this parameter also shows a significant change near the line with $\theta = 160^\circ$.
+Thus, on this line we see a sign change in all kinematic parameters $dV_R/dZ$, $dV_{\theta}/dZ$, and $dV_Z/dZ$, showing an asymmetry of the vertical gradients of the velocity components relative to the Galaxy middle plane (differences in the Northern and Southern hemispheres).
+Possibly, these vertical perturbations of the stellar velocity field are due to the influence of the Sagittarius galaxy and/or the Large Magellanic Cloud \citep{Garavito-Camargo2019} and \citep{Vasiliev2021}.